Ayush7614/Bundli-Frontend/Snake Game/readme.md

 ## Snake Game using Javascript
-The Snake game created using Javascript, HTML5 canvas.
+The Snake game created using Javascript, HTML5.
+CSS3.

 ## Project Specification
 - A snake will start moving once the user starts the game.